My milk went sour before the “best before” date. Why?

 If you would like to make a donation request, we must receive it in writing at least 3 weeks in advance of the required date to allow time for our Donations Committee to consider it.
 Please be specific as to what exactly you are requesting and provide a contact name, mailing address, email address and phone number.
 Kawartha Dairy will call you or reply via email to let you know the status of your request.
 Requests should be emailed to email@example.com or faxed to (705) 738-3136, or mailed to Box 904, Bobcaygeon, ON, K0M 1A0, attention Donations Committee.

 Do Kawartha Dairy products contain any growth hormones or antibiotics?

 Kawartha Dairy’s products do not contain any Bovine Growth Hormone (BGH).
 Unlike the U.S., the use of BGH is illegal in Canada.

 Dairy cattle may be given antibiotics due to sickness.
-While they are being given antibiotics, and for a regulated period afterwards, their milk is not collected for human consumption.
+While they are receiving antibiotics and for a regulated period afterward, their milk is not collected for human consumption.
 All milk collected from dairy farms is tested for the presence of antibiotics and if it is detected, the entire shipment of milk is rejected.
 The farm where the antibiotics originated is then suspended from shipping milk until the situation is investigated and resolved.

 © Kawartha Dairy Limited | Site Map